-Criterion 5.1 CA-Provided Subscriber Key Generation Services (if supported) The CA maintains controls to provide reasonable assurance that: subscriber keys generated by the CA (or RA or card bureau) are generated within a secure cryptographic device based on a risk assessment and the business requirements of the CA in accordance with the CA's disclosed business practices; and subscriber keys generated by the CA (or RA or card bureau) are securely distributed to the subscriber by the CA (or RA or card bureau) in accordance with the CA's disclosed business practices.
+5.1 CA-Provided Subscriber Key Generation Services (if supported)

+- subscriber keys generated by the CA (or RA or card bureau) are generated within a secure cryptographic device based on a risk assessment and the business requirements of the CA in accordance with the CA's disclosed business practices; and - subscriber keys generated by the CA (or RA or card bureau) are securely distributed to the subscriber by the CA (or RA or card bureau) in accordance with the CA's disclosed business practices.

 Explanatory Guidance: CA-Provided Subscriber Key Generation refers to the practice of the CA securely generating the public-private key pair to be used by a subscriber, and then securely delivering this key pair along with the certificate to the subscriber.
-Sometimes, a CA may do this for certain types of certificates (i.e. S/MIME) but not for others (i.e. SSL/TLS).
+Sometimes, a CA may do this for certain types of certificates (i.e., S/MIME) but not for others (i.e., SSL/TLS).

 This Criterion 5.1 is only applicable if the CA is performing this generation and delivery itself.
 In some instances, the subscriber may access a CA-hosted webpage which utilises the subscriber's local crypto-toolkit to automate the key generation and certificate request process in the background.
 Although this may appear as if the CA is generating the subscriber's key pair, it is in fact not and this Criterion would not be applicable.

-Illustrative Controls: CA (or RA or Card Bureau) Provided Subscriber Key Generation 5.1.1 Subscriber key generation is performed within a secure cryptographic device meeting the applicable ISO 15782-1/FIPS 140-2/ANSI x9.66 requirements based on a risk assessment and the business requirements of the CA and in accordance with the applicable CP.
+Criterion # CA-Provided Subscriber Key Generation Services CA (or RA or Card Bureau) provided subscriber key generation 5.1.1 Subscriber key generation is performed within a secure cryptographic device meeting the applicable ISO 15782-1/FIPS 140-2/ANSI x9.66 requirements based on a risk assessment and the business requirements of the CA and in accordance with the applicable CP.
 Such cryptographic devices perform subscriber key generation using a random number generator (RNG) or pseudo random number generator (PRNG) as specified in the ANSI X9 or ISO standard ISO/IEC 18032.
 5.1.2 Subscriber key generation performed by the CA (or RA or card bureau) uses a key generation algorithm as specified in the CP.
 5.1.3 Subscriber key generation performed by the CA (or RA) uses a prime number generator as specified in an ANSI X9 or ISO standard.
 5.1.4 Subscriber key generation performed by the CA (or RA or card bureau) results in key sizes in accordance with the CP.

-Illustrative Controls: CA (or RA or Card Bureau) Provided Subscriber Key Generation 5.1.5 Subscriber key generation performed by the CA (or RA) is performed by authorised personnel in accordance with the CA's CPS.
+5.1.5 Subscriber key generation performed by the CA (or RA) is performed by authorised personnel in accordance with the CA's CPS.
 5.1.6 When subscriber key generation is performed by the CA (or RA or card bureau), the CA (or RA or card bureau) securely (confidentially) delivers the subscriber key pair(s) generated by the CA (or RA or card bureau) to the subscriber in accordance with the CP.